Compare School Options

 How do I apply to an online master’s in school counseling degree program?

-Check the application for each school of choice, and be sure you have electronic versions of all the required information, such as college transcripts, work experience, test scores, and a letter or letters of recommendation.
+Check the application for each school of choice, and be sure you have electronic versions of all the required information, such as college transcripts, work experience, test scores, and letters of recommendation.
 Some schools have an online portal to accept applications through their website, while others still use traditional mail.
 The Common Application, or Common App, is a streamlined admissions application system that enables students to apply to multiple schools.
 Before you start your application, talk with a school admissions counselor to verify you have everything the school needs.

 How much does an online master’s in school counseling degree cost?